The Dirty Work

 Credits

-Created and performed by Jo Bannon
+Created & Performed by Jo Bannon

 Text by Jo Bannon and Gemma Paintin

-Sound Design by Dinah Mullen
+Sound Designer Dinah Mullen

-Set and Costume Design by Katherina Radeva
+Set and Costume Designer Katherina Radeva

-Lighting Design by Chris Copland
+Lighting Designer Chris Copland

-Audio Description Consultancy by Charlotte Whitten
+Audio Description Consultant Charlotte Whitten

-Photography - Paul Samuel White
+Photography by Paul Samuel White

 Commissioned by Attenborough Centre for the Creative Arts, Cambridge Junction, The Place & Tramway.
 With additional support from Fabric and Horizon.
 Supported using public funds through Arts Council England.

 The Dirty Work is part of Blind Magic: A triptych of artworks exploring the performativity of visual impairment.
-A film Passing, an installation Sleight of Hand and live performance The Dirty Work created by Jo Bannon
+A film Passing, an installation Sleight of Hand and live performance The Dirty Work created by Jo Bannon.

 Coming Soon!

-The performance will premiere in May 2025
+The performance will premiere in June 2026